copilothistory

 - There may be several workspace storage folders for the same workspace (e.g., because a folder has been removed and newly created).
 In order to not retrieve the wrong history,

---onlyLatest, it can be enforced to only use the latest workspace storage folder, which is usually the one you are currently using. - If a workspace is opened in a dev container, the path to the workspace is relative to the dev container.
-There is a trick here:
+--onlyLatest, it can be enforced to only use the latest workspace storage folder, which is usually the one you are currently using. - If a workspace is opened in a dev container or WSL (Windows Subsystem for Linux), the path to the workspace is relative to the container.

-You cannot retrieve the history (via command line) in the terminal of VS Code using the dev container, because the history is stored on the host!
+There is a problem here: You cannot retrieve the history (via command line) in the terminal of VS Code inside the container, because the history is stored on the host!

 So the history is usually retrieved from all workspace storage folders changed after the workspace folder has been created.